Austin Gilgronis: Colors and logo

 The Austin Gilgronis jersey was black, orange, and white.
 The mascot was a gray fox character named Austin Gray.
 Gray foxes inhabit central Texas, and Austin Gray's initials were AG; matching that of the team.

 The Austin Herd jersey was sky blue, black and white.
 The initial team logo features the stylized head of a Texas Longhorn bull with a Lone Star on its forehead.
 The mascot was a bull-like character named Dozer.

 The team's final name, Gilgronis, was supposedly the name of a cocktail created by the owners, but that cocktail doesn't seem to exist and the name was more likely an amalgamation of the owners name (Gilchrist) and the popular pre-existing cocktail called the negroni.
 The home kit was orange, and the away kit was white.
 The last logo was just the club's initials.

 Players and personnel

-Current squad
+Final squad

 The Austin Gilgronis squad for the 2022 Major League Rugby season was: